ACarrig/Wordle-Bot-V3/README.md

-This third version contains 4 new helper methods which contribute to picking a smarter first guess, as well as to the new sub-case when a word has non-unique charcaters.
+This third version contains 4 new helper methods which contribute to picking a smarter first guess, as well as to the new sub-case.

-It also has an added sub-case (in case 2)where it will properly react when a guess results in two of the same letters being either yellow or green
+Added sub-case (in case 2) where it will properly react when a guess results in two of the same letters being either yellow or green